 - What each spouse’s expected/current financial needs will be from their partner.

-- A review of the property, assets, custody, and other objects that will need to be divided.
+- A review of the property, assets, custody and other objects will need to be divided.

 Separate maintenance actions allow for a convenient way for couples who are unable to divorce to receive many of the legal benefits that would come from one.
 If you feel that you and your spouse could benefit from a separate maintenance action, do not wait another minute and get into contact with your local Family Law attorney today.
 Timing can be important when it comes to filing for separate maintenance actions, so always ask your lawyer to go over each aspect of the process before entering the official filing step.